What is the meaning of iso in digital camera

 Consider the amount of available light in your shooting environment.
 In bright conditions, such as outdoors on a sunny day, a lower ISO (100-400) will produce sharp and detailed images.
 In low-light situations, like indoors or at night, a higher ISO (800-3200) may be necessary to capture clear photos without blur.

-See also Best digital camera for beginning professional photographers
+See also How were digital camera measured

 2. Balance Noise and Detail